sairamkumarm/gositemonitor/README.md

 1. Load the configuration.
 2. Spawn the worker pool.
 3. Refill jobs periodically according to the configured interval.
-4. Log each scrape result in structured JSON format.
+4. Log each ping result in structured JSON format.
 5. Run continuously for 30 seconds or until interrupted.

 ---